teamputtygen/hn-docs/docs/getting-started/activation.rst

-5. When successfully authenticating with the identity provider, the user will then be redirected back to Nuvla, which will show the active session parameters, including the user's full username.
+5. When successfully authenticating with the identity provider, the user will then be redirected back to Nuvla, which will show the active session parameters, including the user's full username and roles.  `This page <https://nuv.la/authn/login>`_ can be viewed at anytime to show this information.

 .. image:: ../images/nuvlaSessionInfo.png
    :alt: User's session information